 - As the student’s repertoire and skills grow the length of getting IT grows, too.

 - The balance between doing the assignment and how long it takes cannot always be defined.
 I like students to get Instrument Time in 20-minute segments and then take a brain break.

 - Get IT (Instrument Time) 5 days each week.

 - Wash hands or use hand sanitizer when entering the studio.

-- Have clean hands and trimmed fingernails.
+- Trim fingernails.
 Keep fingernail clippers in the pencil pouch within the student binder.

 - Take off rings and watches.

 - Save gum, candy, and electronic devices for after the lesson.

 - Keep an extra pair of socks in the piano bag.
 Bare feet stink and socks rock!